0 0

 ‘He never gave me a name.’

-Then, the sequel – the story of the life of the writer Mary Shelly followed.
+Then, the sequel – the story of the life of the writer Mary Shelley followed.
 It provided so much insight.
-By now, you probably have guessed I am referring to the two movies, Mary Shelley’s Frankenstein and Mary Shelly’s.
+By now, you probably have guessed that I am referring to the two movies, Mary Shelley’s Frankenstein and Mary Shelley’s.

 Let’s consider the life of Mary Wollstonecraft Shelley (nee Godwin, 30 August 1797 – 1 February 1851), the author.
 She left her father and mother at the age of 16 with a poet boyfriend – John Shelly.
 He was 21 years of age.
 Her father rejected her because she did not get married to the man.
 The man also had a mistress.
 The poet was a liberal; he believed in an open relationship where the three had the freedom to express their sexual desires and identity.
 Very promiscuous for that time.
 They were frowned upon and rejected by the community.
 Their out-of-wedlock relationships were unacceptable during the 1800s.
 Then, the poet rejected Mary as well.
 However, she stayed with him.
 The second partner got pregnant by a wealthy lord – they stayed with him exploring writing and poetry for many months.
 Sadly, the wealthy young landowner rejected the second mistress – Fanny.
 Mary also got pregnant, but by her poet partner.
 Unfortunately, she lost the baby.